AndyV773/pp4/TESTING.md

 ## Manual Testing
 - Vigorous manual testing to ensure everything functions as expected

+#### Navigation
+- Ensured that all buttons and links function correctly and link to the correct templates
+- Confirmed that channel displays are correct, and link to the correct channels

+#### CRUD Fuctionality
+- **Channel tempalte:** Ensured all posts are created, read, updated and deleted correctly
+  - Checked the post count is accurate
+- **Add channel:** Ensured that adding a channel sends a request for admin approval
+  - Ensured that channel ordering is correct
+- **Post template:**Ensured that all comments are created, read, updated and deleted correctly
+  - Checked the comment count is accurate
+- **Contact template:** Ensured that contact details are posted correctly and the form autofills for users
+- **About template:** Ensured that details are displayed correctly and update times are accurate
+- **Profile templates:** Checked that user details are displayed correctly and can be edited in the Edit Profile section
+   - Ensure correct user posts are displayed in profile template

+#### User Management
+- Verified that unauthorized users are blocked from restricted functionality
+- Ensured that approved comments or posts are hidden when not approved
+- Checked that user deletion works as expected

 ## Automated Testing
 - To be continued